Magazine (firearms): Tubular

-Many of the first repeating rifles, particularly lever-action rifles, used magazines that stored cartridges nose-to-end inside of a spring-loaded tube typically running parallel under the barrel, or in the buttstock.
-Tubular magazines are also commonly used in pump-action shotguns and .22 caliber bolt-action rimfire rifles such as the Marlin Model XT.
+Many of the first repeating rifles and shotguns, particularly lever-action rifles and pump-action shotguns, used magazines that stored cartridges nose-to-end inside of a spring-loaded tube that typically runs parallel underneath the barrel, or inside of the buttstock.
+Tubular magazines are also commonly used in .22 caliber bolt-action rimfire rifles, such as the Marlin Model XT.
 Tubular magazines and centerfire cartridges with pointed (spitzer) bullets present a safety issue: a pointed bullet may (through the forces of recoil or simply rough handling) strike the next round's primer and ignite that round, or even cause a chain ignition of other rounds, within the magazine.
-The Winchester '73 used blunt-nosed centerfire cartridges as the .44-40 Winchester.
-Certain modern rifle cartridges using soft pointed plastic tips have been designed to avoid this problem while improving the aerodynamic qualities of the bullet to match those available in bolt-action designs, thus extending the effective range of lever-actions.
+The Winchester Model 1873 used blunt-nosed centerfire cartridges such as the .44-40 Winchester.
+Certain modern rifle cartridges using soft pointed plastic tips have been designed to avoid this problem while improving the aerodynamic qualities of the bullet to match those available in bolt-action designs, therefore extending the effective range of lever-actions.

 Box

-The most popular type of magazine in modern rifles and handguns, a box magazine stores cartridges in a column, either one above the other or in staggered zigzag fashion.
-This zigzag stack is often identified as a double-column or double-stack (The double-stack is much more common because of its ability to store more rounds), since a single staggered column is actually two side-by-side vertical columns offset by half of the diameter of a round.
-As the firearm cycles, cartridges are moved to the top of the magazine by a follower driven by spring compression to either a single-feed (center-feed) position or side-by-side (staggered-feed) positions.
-Box magazines may be integral to the firearm or removable.
+The most popular type of magazine in modern rifles and handguns, box magazines, arrange the cartridges in columns, either in a single-stack or in a double-stack or staggered (zigzag) fashion.
+In the latter case, the magazine is often referred to as double-column or double-stack that allows for greatly increased capacity compared to single-column or single-stack designs.
+As the firearm cycles, a spring-loaded follower drives the cartridges toward the end of the magazine, ultimately terminating in either a single position (center-feed) or alternating between left and right positions (staggered-feed).
+Box magazines may be integral to the firearm or removable: